Blog | 10 tips for international trips

 2. Bond with your team

-I’d worked with all the Mystery Trip leaders individually, but not as a team before.
-It was vital that we were confident to work together.
-First and foremost, make sure the Scouts have fun and are safe – but also ensure the leaders enjoy the experience.
+I’d worked with all the Mystery Trip leaders individually, but never as a team.
+It was vital that we were confident working together.
+First and foremost, you’re there to make sure the Scouts have fun and are kept safe, but it’s also important for leaders enjoy the experience

 Top tip: identify your teams’ leadership styles to avoid a clash.